Shareholder Agreements - key facts

 1. Does this adhere to the normal shareholder agreement standards?

 2. Is this contract sufficient to be legally binding for both parties?

 3. Are all the important scenarios covered?

 4. Provisions: deadlock, what happen if one of us dies, good leaver/ bad leaver?

-Let's get your new contract started
+Let's get started on your new contract!

 Our contract review services are very easy to use.
 Book a no commit 15-minute call with our lawyers today and get your agreement quickly sorted.

 - We can check your contract is legally sound and fit for purpose

 - Covering UK related matters